jflaatsch/resetOpenDTU/README.md

 --- OR use keyring ---

 Keyring:
-- this is an optional way to store your OpenDTU password for automation.  using the setkey.py helper script is not required, the keyring implementation just needs to be consistent with - the keyring retrieval used in main.py.  it might be slightly more secure to use a python commandline instead of saving a password temporarily in a file.
+- this is an optional way to store your OpenDTU password for automation.  using the setkey.py helper script is not required, the keyring implementation just needs to be consistent with - the keyring retrieval used in main.py.  it might be slightly more secure to use a python command line instead of saving a password temporarily in a file.

 <code>nano setkey.py</code>
 - set your admin/user password for OpenDTU by replacing the placeholder word "change" in the following line of the setkey.py file
 <code>PASSWORD = 'change' #TODO: update this to the actual password when needed</code>
-- after updating the password you can save it under a new name so that you can delete or shred it later without affecting setkey.py, in nano: ctrl+x. it will prompt you to save changes, press y.  it will ask for a name for the file, change it to something that will not attrack attention: temp.py
+- after updating the password you can save it under a new name so that you can delete or shred it later without affecting setkey.py, in nano: ctrl+x. it will prompt you to save changes, press y.  it will ask for a name for the file, change it to something that will not attract attention: temp.py

 - execute the helper script with python
 <code>python temp.py</code>